Schloss Saxental: Ownership

 The estate of Saxental, on which Schloss Saxental has been built, was mentioned as a sovereign fiefdom in the 13th century under Wilhelm and Wolfgang Hauser.
 The seat subsequently passed to the Wolfstein family, who also owned Clam Castle (until 1460).
 Both properties fell to Emperor Friedrich III, who gave them to the Prueschenk family.
 In 1648, the seat owned by the Perger zu Clam was elevated to a noble seat and, after Empress Maria Theresia bestowed the status of imperial count on the family, it was subsequently owned by the family of Count Clam-Martinic.

 In 1925, Schloss Saxental was acquired by the municipality of Saxen, which renovated the castle and rented to doctors over a long period of time.
 In 1983, the second floor was adapted into an apartment and part of the attic was expanded.
 The municipality of Saxen considered relocating the Saxen municipal office to Saxental Castle in 2022, but these plans were rejected in favor of a new municipal office building, which made the sale of the castle possible.

-In 2022, the castle was acquired by a private investor who began the revitalization of the aging property.
+In 2022, the castle was acquired by an investment company of Heinrich Polsterer, a private investor from Götzendorf in Lower Austria who began the revitalization of the aging property.